u4507075/snomed_icd10_mapping/README.md

 Be able to 50% correctly map ICD-10.

 ## Materials and methods
+### Meterials
+5 csv files that were used to create the algorithm are as follows:
+#### discharge_summary.csv
+This file is the collection of physicians' discharge dischrage summary in Maharaj Nakorn Chiang Mai Hospital.
+The file contains discharge summary notes, icd-10 codes and terms that were made by physicians.
+#### abnormality.csv
+This file was acquired from [...].
+It contains a group of abnormality terms in medicine that are already matched to concept_id codes.
+#### disorder.csv
+This file was acquired from [...].
+It contains a group of disorder terms in medicine that are already matched to concept_id codes.
+#### finding.csv
+This file was acquired from [...].
+It contains a group of finding terms in medicine that are already matched to concept_id codes.
+#### procedure.csv
+This file was acquired from [...].
+It contains a group of procedures terms in medicine that are already matched to concept_id codes.

+### Methods
 In order to correctly match physician's notes in discharge summary to icd-10 terms, the algorithm must do the following 3 steps:
 1. Cleaning data
-2. Match discharge summary notes to SNOMED
+2. Matching discharge summary to SNOMED_concept_id codes
-3. Match SNOMED codes to icd-10 codes
+3. Matching terms in discharge summary to icd-10 codes & terms by using SNOMED_concept_id codes
-### Cleaning data
+#### Cleaning data
-def clean_data() was used to clear strings that are not important and meaningless in physicians' discharge summary notes.
+def clean_data() and def start_data() was used to clear strings that are not important and meaningless in physicians' discharge summary notes.
 The function contains the following codes:

+stop_words = stopwords.words('english')
+path = "../secret/data/"

+def start_data():
+	# start your code here
 	discharge_summary = pd.read_csv(path+'discharge_summary.csv',index_col=0)
+	# discharge_summary = discharge_summary.head(10)

+def clean_data():
+	#start your code here
+	discharge_summary = pd.read_csv(path+'discharge_summary.csv',index_col=0)
+	#discharge_summary = discharge_summary.head(10)

 	discharge_summary['sum_note'] = discharge_summary['sum_note'].apply(lambda x: re.sub('&lt;br/&gt;',' ',str(x).lower()))
 	discharge_summary['sum_note'] = discharge_summary['sum_note'].apply(lambda x: re.sub('&gt;',' ',str(x).lower()))
 	discharge_summary['sum_note'] = discharge_summary['sum_note'].apply(lambda x: re.sub('<.*?>',' ',str(x).lower()))